lsst-ts/ts_vmsfpga/README.md

 ### Responder Waiting state

 In this state, responder is ready to receive controller clocks.
-Once base clock zero trigger (line 1) is and base clock offset from controller with "Controller Running" state transitions are received, responder switch to state Responder Synced.
+Once base clock zero trigger (line 1) is received and base clock offset from controller with "Controller Running" state transitions are received, responder switch to state Responder Synced.

 If responder cannot switch to Responder Synced within some timeout, it fails to "Synchronization Failed" state.